-Today in the Roman Catholic liturgical calendar is the feast of the great St. Peter Claver.
+On Sept.
+9, the Roman Catholic Church celebrates the feast of Saint Peter Claver.

-If you don’t know much about Peter, he’s nothing less than a hero; a man who had the courage to rise up against an unspeakable evil of his day, the widespread and cruel use of African slaves in the New World, even when it meant ridicule, hardship, and little hope for total success.
+If you don’t know much about Peter, he’s nothing less than a hero; a man who had the courage to rise against an unspeakable evil of his day--the widespread and cruel use of African slaves in the New World, even when it meant ridicule, hardship, and little hope for total success.

 The situation was hideously bleak: businessmen were getting rich off the injustice, the government protected it, and even some of his fellow Jesuits accepted it.